vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--client-network '<i>network name</i>'</pre>

-<a name="external-network"></a>
+<a name="public-network"></a>
-### `--external-network` ###
+### `--public-network` ###

 Short name: `--en`

 The network for containers to use to connect to the Internet.
-Virtual container hosts use the external network to pull container images, for example from https://hub.docker.com/.
-Container VMs use the external network to publish network services.
-If you define the external network, you can deploy containers directly on the public interface.
+Virtual container hosts use the public network to pull container images, for example from https://hub.docker.com/.
+Container VMs use the public network to publish network services.
+If you define the public network, you can deploy containers directly on the public interface.

-If not specified, containers use the default VM Network for external traffic.
+If not specified, containers use the default VM Network for public network traffic.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

-<pre>--external-network <i>network_name</i></pre>
+<pre>--public-network <i>network_name</i></pre>

 Wrap the network name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.

-<pre>--external-network '<i>network name</i>'</pre>
+<pre>--public-network '<i>network name</i>'</pre>

 <a name="management-network"></a>
 ### `--management-network` ###